• value the personal information entrusted to us and make sure that we respect that trust

 • provide training to staff who handle personal information, investigate any information security incidents, and treat it as a disciplinary matter if staff are found to misuse or not look after personal information properly

 • put appropriate financial and human resources in place to look after personal information so that we can live up to our commitment

 • regularly check that we are meeting our commitment and look for ways to make it even stronger.

 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your computer or mobile phone.

 These include small files known as cookies.
 They cannot be used to identify you personally.
-More information can be found here.
+More information can be found on our cookies page.